-- Value mathematics and computer science for their diverse and related contributions to mathematically based disciplines.
+- Recognize and understand the diversity of mathematics and its contributions to mathematically based disciplines.

-- Communicate his/her mathemtical thinking coherently, analyse and evaluate the mathematical thinking of others, and use the language of mathematics to express mathematical ideas precisely.
+- Communicate his/her mathematical thinking coherently, analyze and evaluate the mathematical thinking of others, and use the language of mathematics to express mathematical ideas precisely.

-- Understand how mathematical ideas interconnect and build on one another to produce a coherent whole and apply mathematics in contexts outside of mathematics.
+- Understand how mathematical ideas interconnect and build on one another to produce a coherent whole.

 Related Career Titles